Image of GILEAD HIV Logo

 Data suggest, however, that many people are not following these HIV testing guidelines.

-• From 2016 to 2017, data showed that less than 30% of people in the US who were most at risk for acquiring HIV were tested in the prior year2
+• From 2016 to 2017, data showed that less than 30% of people in the US who were most at risk for acquiring HIV were tested in the prior year7

-In 2018, only 30% of young people aged 18 to 24 in the US reported having ever been tested for HIV compared to 55% of those aged 25 to 34, 59% of those aged 35 to 44, 49% of those aged 45 to 54, 35% of those aged 55 to 64, and 17% of those aged 65 and older.7 The CDC analyzed data from the General Social Survey between 2006 and 2016 and found that 38% of men and 41% of women in the US had ever been tested for HIV.6 The analysis revealed more information about who gets tested and how often:
+In 2021, it was estimated that only 27% of young people aged 18 to 24 in the US had ever been tested for HIV compared to an estimated 48% of those aged 25 to 34, 52% of those aged 35 to 44, 47% of those aged 45 to 54, 36% of those aged 55 to 64, and 18% of those aged 65 and older.2,* In 2021, it was also estimated that 37% of men and 38% of women in the US had ever been tested for HIV.2,* The CDC analyzed data from the General Social Survey between 2006 and 2016 and revealed more information about who gets tested and how often:

-• 71% of men in the US who had a recent male sex partner reported having ever been tested for HIV, but only 42% had been tested within the past 12 months6
+• 71% of men in the US who had a recent male sex partner reported having ever been tested for HIV, but only 42% had been tested within the past 12 months8

-• 66% of women in the US with recent HIV-related risk behaviors reported having ever been tested for HIV, but only 46% had been tested within the past 12 months6
+• 66% of women in the US with recent HIV-related risk behaviors reported having ever been tested for HIV, but only 46% had been tested within the past 12 months8

 Barriers to HIV Testing